2023 Best Drama & Theater Arts Schools in Virginia

 While working on their degree, theater majors at Radford accumulate an average of around $21,500 in student debt.

-Old Dominion University ranked #9 on this year’s Best Drama & Theater Arts Schools in Virginia list.
-Located in the medium-sized city of Norfolk, Old Dominion is a public school with a very large student population.
+Old Dominion University did quite well in this year’s ranking of the best schools for drama and theater arts students.
+It came in at #9 on the list.
+Located in the midsize city of Norfolk, Old Dominion is a public school with a fairly large student population.

 The average amount in student loans that theater majors at Old Dominion take out is $26,000.

-Virginia Commonwealth University came in at #10 in this year’s edition of the Best Drama & Theater Arts Schools in Virginia ranking.
-Located in the medium-sized city of Richmond, VCU is a public school with a very large student population.
+Virginia Commonwealth University did quite well in this year’s ranking of the best schools for drama and theater arts students.
+It came in at #10 on the list.
+Located in the city of Richmond, VCU is a public school with a very large student population.

 On average, theater graduates from VCU take out $21,475 in student loans while working on their degree.